diogo-karma/nextjs-pollinations-react-story/README.md

 # 🌟 Dynamic Storytelling with Pollinations Generative React Hooks & Components

 This project demonstrates how to create dynamic storytelling experiences using [Pollinations Generative React Hooks & Components](https://www.npmjs.com/package/@pollinations/react) in a [Next.js](https://nextjs.org) environment.
-By integrating with the [Pollinations.ai](https://pollinations.ai) API, this example showcases how to generate text, images, and more, all from user prompts—unlocking a wide range of generative content creation.
+By integrating with the [Pollinations.ai](https://pollinations.ai) API, this example showcases how to generate text, images, and more.

 ## 🚀 Getting Started